PaddlePaddle/Paddle/doc/fluid/design/dist_train/asynchronous_training_design.md

 ## Asynchronous training design doc

 Currently Paddle Fluid use parameter server architecture to support distributed training.
-The architecture is:

-### Synchronous training
 For synchronous and asynchronous training, the differences are mostly in the logic of parameter server.
 Now we have already support synchronous training.

+### Synchronous training

 The training process of synchronous training is: